-The method I’m about to use is The BMP method.
+The method I’m about to use is the BMP method.
 Yes, you can manually lay LEDs one by one, but it’s a waste of time.
-To make things easy I’m going to use Adobe Photoshop Software.
-Run your Photoshop software and click on “File” and choose “New“.
-If you don’t have Photoshop software please download and install it.
+To make things easy, I’m going to use Adobe Photoshop software.
+Run your Photoshop software, click on “File,” and choose “New.”
+If you don’t have Photoshop software, please download and install it.

-In the “New file” window Give the width and height text fields the number of LEDs in the width and height sides of your plan, in my case, it’s 40 LED’s on the width side and 30 LEDs on the height side.
-So I give 40 and 30 (W, H) as in the image.left the other settings as above image shown and click “OK“.
+In the “New file” window, Give the width and height text fields the number of LEDs on the width and height sides of your plan; in my case, it’s 40 LEDs on the width side and 30 LEDs on the height side.
+So I give 40 and 30 (W, H) as in the image.
+Click “OK” after leaving the other settings as shown in the image above.

-Click on the “Zoom Tool” in the toolbar and zoom the sheet as you like by clicking in the sheet or click on “Fit Screen” button.click on “View” in the top main bar and select “Rules” to enable the ruler.
+Click on the “Zoom Tool” in the toolbar and zoom the sheet as you like by clicking in the sheet or clicking on the “Fit Screen” button.
+Click on “View” in the top main bar and select “Rules” to enable the ruler.

-Click on “Edit” choose “Preferences” choose “Units and Rulers” .and select Pixels for both “Rulers” and “Type” from the drop-down menu and click “OK“.
-Now your ruler will display in pixels.
-Consider one Pixel as One LED.
+Click on “Edit,” choose “Preferences,” then “Units and Rulers.” select Pixels for both “Rulers” and “Type” from the drop-down menu, then click “OK.”
+Your ruler will now display in pixels.
+Consider one pixel as one LED.

 Now let’s make our frame.
-Before creating the frame I’m going to create Ruler guides to make it easy to create the frame.
-Right-click and hold on the Vertical side ruler and grab it towards the sheet until it reaches 5 Pixels mark in the Horizontal ruler and releases the mouse. if you accidentally leave it in the wrong place, Click on that ruler guide and hold your mouse button and drag it to the right position.
+Before creating the frame, I’m going to create ruler guides to make it easier to create the frame.
+Right-click and hold on the vertical side ruler, and grab it towards the sheet until it reaches the 5-pixel mark in the horizontal ruler, and release the mouse.
+If you accidentally leave it in the wrong place, click on that ruler guide, hold down your mouse button, and drag it to the right position.

 Why did I choose 5 pixels?
-Because I have 5 rows of LEDs, remember 1px = 1 LED.
+Remember that 1 px = 1 LED because I have 5 rows of LEDs.

-Using the same method I’m gonna place other guides as well.
+Using the same method, I’m going to place other guides as well.
 Look at the above photo.

-Now click on “paint bucket” tool from the toolbar and click on the color and choose black color and click “OK“.
+Now click on the “paint bucket” tool from the toolbar, click on the color, choose black, and click “OK.”
 Now click on the sheet to make it black.

-Now select the “Rectangle Tool” from the toolbar and in the top right you will see labels like “Fill” and “Stroke” click the rectangle in front of them and choose a white color from the palette for both “Fill” and “Stroke“.
-Click and hold the mouse button on any corner of the inner rectangle created by the ruler guides and grab it toward an opposite corner and release it (If you place it wrongly resize it) to create the inner rectangle.
-Here how it looks like.
+Now select the “Rectangle Tool” from the toolbar, and in the top right you will see labels like “Fill” and “Stroke.”
+Click the rectangle in front of them and choose a white color from the palette for both “Fill” and “Stroke.”
+Click and hold the mouse button on any corner of the inner rectangle created by the ruler guides, grab it toward an opposite corner, and release it (if you place it wrongly, resize it) to create the inner rectangle.
+This is how it appears:

-Click on “File” and select “Save As“.
-In the save as menu give any file name as file name and select “BMP” from the Type drop-down list. and click on “Save“.
+Click on “File” and select “Save As.”
+In the Save As menu, give any file name as the file name and select “BMP” from the Type drop-down list. and click on “Save.”

-This will bring the “BMP settings” window.
-Keep the settings as above and click “OK“.
+This will bring up the “BMP settings” window.
+Keep the settings as above and click “OK.”
 Close the Photoshop software.
-If it asked do you want to save?, Choose “OK” and select a path to save the project file.
+If it asked, “Do you want to save?”
+Choose “OK” and select a path to save the project file.

-Now go back to your LED Edit’s manual layout creator window and click on “File” and choose “Import BMP” then click “OK” and choose the BMP file that we just created and click “OK“.
+Now go back to your LED Edit’s manual layout creator window and click on “File” and choose “Import BMP,” then click “OK,” choose the BMP file that we just created, and click “OK.”
 Place the layout anywhere in the workspace.
-It will be something like this.
+It will be something like this:

-Now, all we have to do is make the connections.you can manually do the connection by using the line tool or we can use “Auto LX” tool to Automatically do the connection.
-Click on “Auto LX” tool icon in the top bar and choose the method you want to wire the LEDs.
-I’m going to use “Left Into” and click on “Close“.
+Now, all we have to do is make the connections.
+You can manually do the connection by using the line tool, or we can use the “Auto LX” tool to automatically do the connection.
+Click on the “Auto LX” tool icon in the top bar and choose the method you want to use to wire the LEDs.
+I’m going to use “Left Into” and click on “Close.”

-Right click and hold and grab the mouse cursor and release it so that the selection covers up your whole layout.
+Right-click and hold, grab the mouse cursor and release it so that the selection covers up your whole layout.

-Of cause, This is not a good way to do the wiring.
+Of course, this is not a good way to do the wiring.
 It’s a waste of wires.
-I’m going to reduce the wire usage by dividing the layout into 4 sections and using “Auto LX” tool to wire each section separately and connecting each section using the line tool.
+I’m going to reduce the wire usage by dividing the layout into 4 sections, using the “Auto LX” tool to wire each section separately, and connecting each section using the line tool.
 Here is my plan.

 Auto LX Tool on LED Edit

-Use The “Auto LX” tool separately on each section – Click on “Auto LX” tool and choose the way you want to wire and select each section separately one by one like this.
+Use the “Auto LX” tool separately on each section.
+Click on the “Auto LX” tool and choose the way you want to wire and select each section separately, one by one, like this.

-If you want to delete a connection click on “Quick remove connection” tool then select the section you want to delete by clicking and holding while dragging the mouse pointer covering the area that contains the connections you want to delete.
+If you want to delete a connection, click on the “Quick remove connection” tool, then select the section you want to delete by clicking and holding while dragging the mouse pointer over the area that contains the connections you want to delete.

-Note that I had selected different wiring patterns for each section to lay the wires in a way so that each section’s wire end will be next to the other section’s wire.
-Making it easy to wire and saving a lot of wires.
+Note that I had selected different wiring patterns for each section and laid the wires in such a way that each section’s wire end would be next to the other section’s wire. making it easy to wire and saving a lot of wires.

 Now we have to connect each section in a series.
-Click on “Line Tool” in the top bar and connect the 1st section end with 2nd sections in, connect 2nd sections end with 3rd sections in and 3rd sections end with 4th sections in by clicking on one LED and then click on the other LED to make the connection.
+Click on “Line Tool” in the top bar and connect the 1st section ends with the 2nd section, the 2nd section ends with the 3rd section, and the 3rd section ends with the 4th section in by clicking on one LED and then clicking on the other LED to make the connection.
 Don’t make a connection between the 4th and 1st sections.

 Connecting to the Port